Urums: Religion

-By religion, the majority of Urums are Greek Orthodox Christians, stemming from their Greek ancestry.
-Their following of Christianity is a rarity among speakers of Turkic languages.
+By religion, the majority of Urums are Greek Orthodox Christians.
 Urums tend to practice their religion in Greek, Georgian or Russian Orthodox churches.
-Despite there not being any liturgical practices in Urum, 60% (18/30 respondents) of native Urum speakers reported that they use Urum in praying.
+Despite there not being any liturgical practices in the Urum language, 60% (18/30 respondents) of native Urum speakers reported that they use Urum in praying.
 23% of Urum vocabulary in the field of religion or belief are said to be loanwords - much less than the average across world languages, being estimated to be 43%.
 According to legend common among the Urums of Georgia, long before they left Turkey, the Orthodox Greeks were forced to make a choice between their language and faith.
 Being devout Christians, they chose to keep their Orthodox faith and thus relinquished their language.
 However, most historians consider this to be a myth.

 Language

-The Urum language is a Turkic language belonging to the Kypchak branch of the Turkic language family, having been developed by Greeks who left Anatolia in the 19th century, many of whom had immigrated to K’vemo K’art’li in Georgia, or to Ukraine or Crimea.
-The Urum language displays substantial similarities with the Turkish dialects of Anatolia (e.g. in vocal harmony), but also with Russian (e.g. in the use of subordinate clauses).
-Urum has been written with the Greek alphabet, and between 1927 and 1937 it was written with Yañalif, and it was taught in some schools.
+The language of the North Azov Urums is a Turkic language belonging to the West Kipchak branch.
+It has been written with the Greek alphabet, and between 1927 and 1937 it was written with Yañalif, and it was taught in some schools.
 After Yañalif's replacement by the Cyrillic script in 1940, the Urum language was to only be written in Cyrillic.
 Urum is considered by some to be a dialect of Crimean Tatar.